brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

  1. Generate a new public SSH key for the new installation and add it to the appropriate GitHub accounts so that needed repositories can be cloned.

-### Software for the chroot
+### Software for Debian

- 1. In the chroot, install
+ 1. In the Debian chroot, install

     * `git firefox-esr-dev curl`
     * `xfce4-terminal`: Apparently provides the best terminal emulator.